Own website for artists and other creative: Why it is so important

 - Research: Research on other art websites, e.g. B. from Gerhard Richter , David Hockney , Jeff Koons or other well -known artists in their area.
 This can generate ideas for your own website and helps you to identify the qualities that make up an appealing artist website.

-- Create a function list (Feature List): Brainstorms a list of functions and content that you want on your website.
-Then prioritize the three most important functions that are most important for starting.
-This exercise will help you narrow your focus so that you can start a first version of your website in good time.
+- Create a feature list: Brainstorm a list of features and content you want on your website.
+Then prioritize the three most important features to get started.
+This exercise will help you narrow your focus so you can launch a first version of your website in a timely manner.

-- Start small: When you start, it is best to start with a simpler, more restricted website.
-A simple artist website enables you to get you running a little faster, even if it is not your ideal.
-As soon as your website is online, you can develop them bit by bit where you want you - instead of trying to make you perfect from the start.
+- Start small: When starting out, it's best to start with a simpler, more limited website.
+A simple artist website will allow you to get up and running a little faster, even if it's not your ideal.
+Once your site is live, you can gradually develop it to where you want it to be—instead of trying to make it flawless from the start.

 Step 3: Design concept for structure, layout and content